Coiot/silly-kitty/content/_index.md

       work.
 We promote the adoption of long term care taker based solutions regarding community cats.
 You can contact us by email at [nwacommunitycatproject@gmail.com](mailto:nwacommunitycatproject@gmail.com).
       If you wish to talk to someone, leave your phone number and a good time to call.
-  - title: Spay/Neuter clinics
-    icon:
-      enabled: true
-      icon: fa-cube
-      style: style3
-    description: |-
-      We are open to anyone regardless of where you live or your income level!

-      This is the perfect opportunity to alter those neighborhood kitties that just “hang around”, feral kitties, or your own much loved pet.
   component: features.html
 - type: cta
   template: cta